 In addition, several national parks feature long-established and architecturally distinguished hotels, traditionally known as lodges, that can be real bargains thanks to their federally controlled rates.
 The only drawback is that all rooms tend to be reserved far in advance.
 Among the best are El Tovar and Grand Canyon Lodge on the South and North rims, respectively, of the Grand Canyon; the Old Faithful Inn in Yellowstone; and Glacier Park Lodge in Glacier.

-These days, most hostels are independent, with no affiliation to HI-AYH (Hostelling International-American Youth Hostels) network.
+These days, most hostels are independent, with no affiliation to the HI-AYH (Hostelling International-American Youth Hostels; 240 650 2100, hiusa.org) network.
 Many are no more than converted motels, where the “dorms” consist of a couple of sets of bunk beds in a musty room, which is also let out as a private unit on demand.
 Most expect guests to bring sheets or sleeping bags.
-Rates range from $18 to about $29 for a dorm bed, and from $35–55 for a double room, with prices in the major cities on the higher end.
+Rates range from $20 to about $35 for a dorm bed, and from $40–60 for a double room, with prices in the major cities at the higher end.
 Those few hostels that do belong to HI-AYH tend to impose curfews and limit daytime access hours, and segregate dormitories by sex.

 Everything you need to know before you set off.